Baby Poop Colors Explained: What's Normal and When to Worry

 Black stool is normal only during the meconium phase.
 After the first few days, black stool may indicate digested blood and should be discussed with a healthcare provider.

-HealthyChildren.org explains that black stool outside the newborn period is not typical and may need evaluation (Source: Pooping By the Numbers: What's Normal for Infants?).
+Black stool outside the newborn period is not typical and should be evaluated (Source: HealthyChildren.org).

 Red Poop: Possible Causes

-Red stool can understandably be alarming, but there are several possible explanations, many of which are relatively common in infants.
+Red stool can be alarming, but there are several explanations, some of which are relatively common.

 Swallowed blood